gazayas/http_bash/readme.md

 417 Expectation Failed
 The server cannot meet the requirements of the Expect request-header field.

-$ http 200 404 503 -d  #Details for multiple statuses can be looked up all at once
+# Details for multiple status can be looked up all at once
+$ http 200 404 503 -d

 $ http -l
 100 Continue